 Public Transportation Agency Safety Plan (PTASP): The documented, comprehensive agency safety plan for a transit agency that is required by 49 U.S.C.
 5329 and 49 CFR Part 673.
-This MBTA Transit Safety Plan applies to all MBTA activities related to heavy rail, light rail, bus, and paratransit service; and is intended to meet the PTASP requirements.
+This MBTA Transit Safety Plan is intended to meet the PTASP requirements.